Spoorti-gumgol/Online-bidder/README.md

 # Online-bidder
-A basic python project on online bidding.
+A basic Python project on online bidding.
+The art is taken from the course 100 Days of Code: The Complete Python Pro Bootcamp on udemy given by Dr. Angela Yu